bennyfrancis/Celestefall/README.md

 yspd_remainder = 0;
 ```

-The o_actor parent includes a default Squash script in the event the actor object is crushed between two solids.
+The o_actor parent includes a default Squash script in the event the Actor object is crushed between two Solid objects.
 The default event is empty and requires population or overriding within the child object.
 eg:

 ```gml